-In water, table salt, or sodium chloride (NaCl), dissolves into positively charged sodium ions (Na+) and negatively charged chlorine atoms (Cl-).
-A solution of ions such as this is called an electrolyte.
-In a battery, one electrode -- called the cathode -- sheds electrons into the solution, leaving it with a positive charge.
-At the same time, the other electrode -- the anode -- collects electrons, giving it a negative charge.
+In water, table salt, or sodium chloride (NaCl), dissolves into positively charged sodium ions (Na+) and negatively charged chlorine ions (Cl-).
+Chemists call a solution of ions such as this an electrolyte.
+In a battery, one electrode, called the cathode, sheds electrons into the solution, leaving it with a positive charge.
+At the same time, the other electrode, the anode, collects electrons, giving it a negative charge.
 Ions in the electrolyte help facilitate this process.
-The charge imbalance between the two electrodes creates a electrical potential difference.
+The charge imbalance between the two electrodes creates a electrical potential difference, or voltage.
 If you connect the terminals in a circuit, the electrons built up in the anode will flow through the circuit back to the cathode, creating an electrical current.

 Your Own Voltaic Pile

 Volta made his "Voltaic Pile" battery with units consisting of saltwater-soaked paper sandwiched between a silver disk and a zinc disk.
 He stacked up this basic unit to create a battery with significant voltage.
-We now call such basic units cells.
+The term for such basic units is cells.
 You can make a similar battery quite easily with household items.
 You will need five pennies made after 1982, cardstock or paperboard, salt, water, electrical tape, 120-grit sandpaper and two wires with stripped ends.
 Pennies made in 1983 and after are copper-coated zinc disks.
 Thanks to this fact, we don’t need two different types of metal disks as Volta did.